 Since the start of the Coronavirus pandemic in 2020, more consumers have turned to online shopping than before.
 This overwhelming demand for shipping and delivery services caused freight rates to climb even higher.
+Businesses need to adjust and find ways to get low LTL freight rates.

 Because of this, shippers (especially small business owners) are looking for cost-effective ways to deliver their packages.
 LTL, or less-than-truckload shipping, is one of the best options for minimizing shipping costs.
 However, you must understand how the LTL rate structure works in order to keep shipping rates low.